This is the multi-page printable view of this section. Click here to print.

 • Additional allocated disk: /dev/vdb

 2. On the Service Home page, click the Block Storage(BM) menu.
-The Block Storage(BM) list page will be displayed.
+You will be taken to the Block Storage(BM) List page.

-3. On the Block Storage(BM) list page, click the resource you want to connect to the server.
-The Block Storage(BM) details page will be displayed.
+3. On the Block Storage(BM) List page, click the resource to which you want to connect the server.
+You will be taken to the Block Storage(BM) Details page.

 • Switch to root privileges